Las Vegas Misdemeanor Crimes – Misdemeanor Lawyer Ross Goodman

 The punishment for a person convicted of a gross misdemeanor is imprisonment in the county jail for not more than 1 year, or by a fine of not more than $2,000 or both imprisonment and fines.
 Gross misdemeanor trials are conducted before a jury.
 The process is identical to a felony charge if handled.

-Las Vegas Misdemeanor Lawyer Ross Goodman
+Las Vegas Misdemeanor Attorney Ross Goodman

-Las Vegas Misdemeanor Defense Lawyer Ross Goodman is dedicated in aggressively defending you against misdemeanor charges.
+Las Vegas Misdemeanor Defense Attorney Ross Goodman is dedicated in aggressively defending you against misdemeanor charges.
 In some occasions, being charged of a misdemeanor will stop you from owning a firearm, suspension of driver’s license, can necessitate you to register as a sex offender, and can have an important impact should you ever face federal charges.
 Having a good legal representation means you will be conscious of these possible pitfalls and more than likely avoid them.
 Call Attorney Ross Goodman now!